xrysf03/rtlsdr_skyline/README.md

 The initial release, while I consider it a beta, should be pretty stable and useable at what it does.
 It has only been tested (compilation and operation) under Windows 7.
 Test reports under different OS versions are welcome.

+### Known bugs

+Apparently, if you leave the window size at 2048, and enter a rather broad frequency range, such as 300 to 900 MHz, the Skyline freezes after you click Go.
+Apparently the ScatterCtrl widget has a problem digesting a data buffer that large (over a million individual values, or about 10 MB of data).
+I'll try to see into it further - meanwhile, consider decreasing your FFT window size to 128 or 256 when scanning across the whole band.
+A larger window size would only slow down the scanning progress, while bringing little in the way of extra information (the resulting dataset is way more detailed than your screen resolution).
+OTOH, don't be afraid to increase the number of FFT windows per channel - that slows down the scanning too, but at the same time reduces the "fluff" on the trace and does not increase the number of data points in the set.

 ### Principal downsides and limits